 BWL's environmental leadership was highlighted when BWL became the first utility in the State of Michigan to adopt a renewable energy portfolio in 2007.
-The BWL is now committed to providing 30 percent clean energy by 2020 and 40 percent by 2030.
+The BWL is now committed to providing 50 percent clean energy by 2030 and carbon neutrality by 2040.

 Along with a comprehensive energy efficiency program, the BWL will also cease coal generation in Lansing and reduce greenhouse gas emissions by 80 percent by the end of 2025.
 To achieve these goals, the BWL is planning to expand investments in solar and wind energy, ramp-up energy efficiency programming, and implement new technologies that help customers manage their energy needs.

 Here is a snapshot of the BWL's current renewable portfolio:

 The BWL owns and maintains the Cedar Street Solar Array, which consists of 824 photovoltaic panels with a gross generating capacity of 150 kilowatts.
 Another 50 solar panels sit along the REO Town Headquarters rooftops, generating 13.5 kilowatts.
 We also have a contract to purchase power from Delta Solar, the largest tracking solar array project in Michigan located in Delta Township.

 The nearly 24-megawatt solar array has 86,000 panels and can generate enough energy to power more than 4,200 homes.
 We've partnered with the City of East Lansing and Michigan Energy Options to build the East Lansing Solar Park.
 Participants in this voluntary program will be able to lease solar panels for 25 years.
 The renewable energy generated by these panels will be reflected as a credit on the BWL's electric utility bill.